pasanflo/pasanflo/README.md

 ## Hi!
 I'm Pablo

-I'm a software developer based in eastern Spain.
+I'm a software developer based in Valencia, Spain.

 I'm interested in Vue, Astro and anything related to front-end development.